guikarai/PE-LinuxONE/index.md

 If the features list has msa listed, it means that CPACF is enabled.
 Most of the distributions include a generic kernel image for the specific platform.
 These device drivers for the generic kernel image are included as loadable kernel modules because statically compiling many drivers into one kernel causes the kernel image to be much larger.
 This kernel might be too large to boot on computers with limited memory.

-### 3. Starting crypto module
+### 3. Loading crypto modules
-Let's use the **modprobe** command to load the device driver module.
-Initially the Linux system is not yet loaded with the crypto device driver modules, so you must load it manually.
-The cryptographic device driver consists of multiple, separate modules.
+Let's use the **modprobe** command to load the device driver modules.
+Initially the Linux system is not yet configured to use  the crypto device driver modules, so you must load them manually.
+The cryptographic device drivers consists of multiple, separate modules.
 ```
 root@crypt06:~# modprobe aes_s390